(Disclosure: Some of the links below may be affiliate links)

 - The time until expiration.
 The time value of a stock option decays exponentially over time.

 - The current underlying stock price.
 As the price moves in the valuable direction, the value of the option increases.
-As the prices in the other direction (losing money), the value of the option decreases.
+As the prices go in the other direction (losing money), the option’s value decreases.

 So, pricing an option is complicated.
 But selling an option can make significantly more profit than exercising the right of the option.

 You could increase your profit by exercising the option.
-However, this needs a large amount of cash for buying the shares.
+However, this needs a large amount of cash to buy the shares.
 Mathematically, you are better off buying multiple options and selling them rather than buying fewer stock options and exercising them.